cbrnr/python-intro-short/05-Conditions/05-Conditions.md

     print("Four")
 ```

-Now this example results in:
+This example then results in:
 ```
 Three
 ```